Geometric Complexity Theory IV: nonstandard quantum group for the Kronecker problem: The nonstandard coordinate algebra

-\begin{conj} The dimension of $M_q(\bar X)$, as a noncommutative algebraic variety, as determined from the Poicare series of ${\cal O}(M_q(\bar X))$, is the same as $\dim(X)^2$, the dimension of the algebraic variety $M(X)$. \end{conj} This would imply that dimension of the new quantum group $GL_q(\bar X)$ is the same as the dimension of the classical $GL(X)$.

-Proposition~\ref{ppoincare} has important consequences.
-In the standard case, the Poincare series of ${\cal O}(M_q(V))$ coincides with the classical Poincare series of ${\cal O}(M(V)$ (at $q=1$).
-By the Peter-Weyl theorem, this implies that the dimensions of the irreducible representations of $GL_q(V)$ are in one-to-one correspondence with the dimensions of the irreducible representations of $GL(V)$.
+Proposition \ref{ppoincare} has important consequences.
+In the standard case, the Poincar\'e series of $\O(M_q(V))$ coincides with the Poincar\'e series of the classical $\O(M(V))$.
+By the Peter-Weyl theorem, this implies that the irreducible representations of $GL_q(V)$ are in one-to-one correspondence with those of $GL(V)$, and dimensions agree under this correspondence.
 Intuitively, this is why the irreducible representations of $GL_q(V)$ turn out to be deformations of the irreducible representations of $GL(V)$.
-Proposition~\ref{ppoincare} implies that this would no longer be so for the new quantum group.
+Proposition \ref{ppoincare} implies that this is no longer true for the nonstandard quantum group.